 He turned his face again, trying to ignore her.
 He had to ignore her.
 He shouldn't be talking to anyone during his mission.
 He shouldn't.
 He shouldn't.

-"Killua," he answered, ignoring every voice in his head that screamed anything related to the word 'shouldn't'.
+"No," he answered, ignoring every voice in his head that screamed anything related to the word 'shouldn't'.
+No names.
 "You're not scared?"

 She nodded.
 "Yes," she said.
 "Can you stay with me for a while?
 Brother doesn't want me to leave the room before he gets back.
 I can't—" She looked down at her feet "—go further than this spot."